dcsil/k.ai/README.md

 #### Team Discord: CSC454/491-k.ai

+k.ai (Kind AI) is all about bringing kindness and AI to solve problems for our customers.

 k.ai is a company founded in the AI industry. k.ai aims to create a kind and sustainable world.

 Table of Contents